-Screening tools are available for clinical practice that may reasonably identify women experiencing past 12-month or current IPV (low strength of evidence).
-We included 15 fairquality studies (4,460 participants) assessing the accuracy of a total of 12 screening tools for IPV.
-Studies assessed the accuracy for different types of IPV exposure (current/ongoing abuse, past-year exposure, lifetime exposure).
-Five studies evaluated accuracy of screeners for detecting past-year IPV exposure (HARK, HITS, E-HITS, PVS, and WAST) in adult women (Figure 6), sensitivity ranged from 65 to 87 percent, and specificity ranged between 80 and 95 percent.
-When limiting to studies enrolling participants from nonemergency department settings (i.e., primary care or community samples only), sensitivity for detecting past-year IPV in women was slightly higher (range: 75 to 87%) and specificity was unchanged.
-Most tools were assessed by only one study; the HITS was evaluated in two studies (both enrolling women veterans) one of which also evaluated the E-HITS.
+Screening tools are available for clinical practice that may reasonably identify women experiencing past year IPV (low strength of evidence).
+The 15 included studies assessed the accuracy of tools designed to detect IPV over different time frames (current/ongoing, past-year, or lifetime occurrence).
+Five studies evaluated accuracy of screeners for detecting any past-year IPV (HARK, HITS, E-HITS, PVS, and WAST) in adult women (Figure 6), sensitivity ranged from 65 to 87 percent, and specificity ranged between 80 and 95 percent.
+When limiting to studies enrolling participants from nonemergency department settings (i.e., primary care or community samples only), sensitivity was slightly higher (range: 75% to 87%), and specificity was unchanged.
+Most tools were assessed by only 1 study; the HITS was evaluated in 2 studies (both enrolling women veterans) one of which also evaluated the E-HITS.
 Estimates for accuracy of HITS and E-HITS were generally consistent but imprecise, with sensitivity ranging from 75 to 78 percent and specificity ranging from 80 to 83 percent.

-The estimates of screening test accuracy for detecting past-year IPV exposure are derived from populations with a prevalence of IPV (based on a gold standard) of 14 to 27 percent.
+The estimates of screening test accuracy for detecting past-year IPV are derived from populations with a prevalence of IPV (based on a gold standard) of 14 to 27 percent.
 The two studies enrolled women from primary care or mixed settings (primary care, OBGYN, and emergency departments) and reported an IPV prevalence of 23 and 14 percent, respectively.
 This is similar to the prevalence rate reported by the KQ 1 RCT enrolling women from U.S. primary care settings (15%).
 In a population of 100,000 women with 15 percent prevalence of IPV, use of the HARK screener (80% sensitivity and 95% specificity) would result in 81,000 true-positive tests and 5,000 false-positive tests (positive predictive value, 83%).
-Use of the WAST tool, with slightly higher sensitivity (87%) but lower specificity (89%) than the HARK, in a population with the same IPV prevalence (15%) would result in 87,484 true-positive tests and 11,000 falsepositive tests (positive predictive value, 56%).
+Use of the WAST tool, with slightly higher sensitivity (87%) but lower specificity (89%) than the HARK, in a population with the same IPV prevalence (15%) would result in 87,484 true-positive tests and 11,000 false-positive tests (positive predictive value, 56%).
 The meaning of false-positive tests is not clear.
-As noted previously, the reference standard used to assess screening tool accuracy is a longerform structured questionnaire.
+As noted previously, the reference standard used to assess screening tool accuracy is a longer-form structured questionnaire.
 False-positive results may indicate a misunderstanding of the screening question.
 Alternatively, women with a false-positive test may have experienced IPV but choose to answer the reference standard negatively because disclosure of violence may be uncomfortable.
-Only one included study (N=856) assessed the ability of a 3-item tool to predict future (3 to 5 month) abuse in a population cohort; the tool had poor accuracy (20% sensitivity and 96% specificity) for predicting future partner abuse.
+Only one included study (N=856) assessed the ability of a 3-item tool to predict future (3- to 5-month abuse) abuse in a population cohort; the tool had poor accuracy (20% sensitivity and 96% specificity) for predicting future partner abuse.